Otto-G/education-python/PythonForEverybody/README.md

 *body*.
 The *header* **must** end with a colon and the *body* **must** be indented.
 The general convention is to use 4 spaces for indentation.
-The function will stop being defined when there are no more lines or there is another line that is unindented.
+The function will stop being defined when there are no more lines or there is another line that is un-indented.

 Functions can be defined in Python's interactive mode where it will change from `>>>` to `...` in order to indicate that the definition isn't complete.
 The way